-Private Information Matching Problem (PIM)

-Alice has a string x, and Bob has a database of strings $T = \{t_1, \ldots, t_N\}$ ; Alice wants to know the result of Match(x, T).
-Because of the privacy concern, Alice does not want Bob to know the query x or the result; Bob does not want Alice to know any string in the database except for what can be derived from the reply.
+Private Information Matching Problem (PIM) Alice has a string x, and Bob has a database of strings $T = \{t_1, \ldots, t_N\}$ ; Alice wants to know the result of Match(x, T).
+Because of the privacy concern, Alice does not want Bob to know the query x or the response to the query; Bob does not want Alice to know any string in the database except for what can be derived from the reply.
 Furthermore, Bob wants to make money from providing such a service, therefore Alice should not be able to conduct the querying by herself; in other words, every time Alice wants to perform such a query, she has to contact Bob, otherwise she cannot get the correct answer.

-Private Information Matching from Public Database Problem (PIMPD)

-Bob has a database of strings $T = \{t_1, \ldots, t_N\}$ , whose contents are public knowledge.
-Alice has a query x, and she wants to know the result of Match(x, T).
-However, because of the privacy concern, Alice does not want to disclose her query x to Bob.
+Private Information Matching from Public Database Problem (PIMPD) Bob has a database of strings $T = \{t_1, \ldots, t_N\}$ , whose contents are public knowledge.
+Alice has a query x, and she wants to know the result of Match(x,T) without disclosing to Bob either her query x or the response to it.